Swasth-Apps/swasth.co/src/pages/blog/how-to-overcome-loneliness.md

 ### 8. Talk to a Consultant or avail Online Therapy Services

 Talk to a professional therapist and share your problems.
 Also, this digitized world has facilitated everything.
 There are many [reliable therapy services](https://www.swasth.co/) available online for various issues.
-Online [Therapy apps](https://www.swasth.co/dbt-coach/) can help in treating symptoms of depressive orders, including loneliness.
+Online [Therapy apps](https://www.swasth.co/dbt-coach/) such as **DBT Coach** can help in treating symptoms of depressive orders, including loneliness.

 Although the online services may look different, they can have similar effects like in-person therapy.
-The apps are equipped with 100+ video lessons, an internal journal, 200+ animations, and a great user experience.
+DBT Coach is equipped with 100+ video lessons, an internal journal, 200+ animations, and a great user experience.

 ## You don’t have to suffer alone, Seek for Help!

 If you have struggled with long-term loneliness or a mental crisis for weeks, months, or years, we encourage you to reach out for help.
 Please seek support -

 * [NAMI (National Alliance on Mental Health](https://www.nami.org/Find-Support/NAMI-Programs)) programs work to improve Americans' lives affected by mental illness.
-* [The Lonely Hour](https://www.thelonelyhour.com/)is a popular podcast that helps people open up about their struggles and isolation and loneliness.
+* [The Lonely Hour](https://www.thelonelyhour.com/) is a popular podcast that helps people open up about their struggles and isolation and loneliness.

 If you're in a situation where you want to self-harm, remove any weapons surrounding you, and contact-